SaXz2/orca-bilibili-coverimg-extract-plugins/plugin-docs/documents/Quick-Start.md

 The following files are the minimum required for a functional Orca Note plugin:

 - `dist/index.js`: The compiled JavaScript file containing the plugin logic.
-- `icon.png`: An icon representing the plugin in the Orca Note interface.
+- `icon.svg`: An icon representing the plugin in the Orca Note interface (SVG format supported).

 Ensure these files are present in your plugin folder before deployment.